dm-academy/Calavera/README.md

 ========

 --------------------
-*Status 10 June 2016*
+*Status 25 Sep 2016*

-Calavera fixes tested Mac OS, Windows, Ubuntu.
+Jenkins issues - not working on any platform.

 -------------------